Last updated: November 06, 2024

 • Your credit and income also impact the home equity loan rates lenders may offer you.

-• Home equity loans come with a fixed rate, while home equity lines of credit (HELOCs) typically come with a variable rate.
+• Home equity loans typically come with a fixed rate, while home equity lines of credit (HELOC) typically come with a variable rate.

-Check out the current rates from Discover Home Loans for more information.
+Check out the current rates from Discover® Home Loans.

-Each bank, creditor, and lender set interest rates based on their own “prime rate” — the rate that the most creditworthy borrowers receive.
-Prime rates depend on the federal funds rate, which the Federal Reserve sets to influence economic trends as needed.
+Each lender sets interest rates based on their own “prime rate” —.
+Prime rates depend on the federal funds rate, which the Federal Reserve sets to influence economic trends.

-The Federal Reserve typically increases the federal funds rate in response to inflation, so interest rates on home equity loans tend to go up as inflation does.
-Monitoring market trends can help you save on your home equity rate.
+The Federal Reserve may increase the federal funds rate in response to inflation, so interest rates on home equity loans could go up as inflation does.
+Monitoring market trends can help you save on your home equity loan rate.

-Lending institutions treat prime rates as a baseline for building individual interest rates.
-Your financial background and credit history typically shape the final interest rate lenders offer you.
+Lenders may use prime rates as a baseline for setting their interest rates.
+Your financial background and credit history can also shape the final interest rate lenders offer you.

 What are home equity loans?

-Lenders usually cap how much you can borrow with home equity loans at 80% to 85% of home equity, though this will vary by lender.
-Your home becomes collateral for the home equity loan and secures the loan with relatively low interest rates.
+Lenders usually cap how much you can borrow with home equity loans at 80% of home equity, though this will vary by lender.
+Your home becomes collateral for the home equity loan and secures the loan.

-With a home equity loan, you receive your loan proceeds as a one-time lump sum and repay it over time.
-Home equity loans can help you fund home repairs, renovations, and other major one-time expenses like down payments on investment properties, debt consolidation, or an emergency.
+With a home equity loan, you receive your loan funds as a one-time lump sum and repay it over time.
+Home equity loans may help you fund home repairs, consolidate debt, or pay for one-time expenses like a down payments on a investment property.

 What are current home equity loan rates?

-Due to Federal Reserve decisions and economic trends, home equity loan rates can frequently change throughout the year.
-Your location also influences your final home equity loan rate, so researching on a state and local level can help you make an informed financial decision.
+Due to Federal Reserve decisions and economic trends, home equity loan rates may change throughout the year.
+Other factors can also influence your final home equity loan rate, such as your credit history.

 How to qualify for good home equity loan rates

-While some aspects of home equity loan rates depend on national circumstances, a portion of your rate is within your control.
+While some aspects of home equity loan rates depend on the economy, other factors that affect your rate may be within your control.
 You can take the following steps to qualify for a lower interest rate.

 • Work on improving your credit.
-Lenders usually require a minimum credit score to qualify you for a home equity loan.
-Aiming higher for great credit can help you maximize your loan and minimize your interest.
+Lenders may have credit score requirements when qualifying you for a home equity loan.
+Having good credit may help you secure a loan with a lower rate.

 • Reduce your debts.
-Lenders look for a low debt-to-income ratio of around 43% or lower before approving home equity loans.
-The lower your ratio, the better.
-By paying down your debts, you can show lenders you have more flexibility to repay your loan.
+Lenders may look for a low debt-to-income ratio before approving home equity loans.
+By paying down your debts, you could show lenders you have more flexibility to repay your loan.

 • Increase your income.
-You can improve your debt-to-income ratio if you increase your consistent income through a second job, a promotion, or a raise.
+You may improve your debt-to-income ratio if you increase your consistent income through a second job, a promotion, or a raise.

 • Increase your home equity.
-Your home equity determines the maximum loan size you can receive and impacts your interest rate.
-One way you can increase your equity is by increasing your mortgage payments — but you may be able to find other ways to grow your home equity.
+Your home equity helps determine the maximum loan size you can receive.
+One way to potentially increase your equity is by increasing your mortgage payments — but you may be able to find other ways to grow your home equity.

-Discover Home Loans offers low fixed rates on home equity loans with terms of 10, 15, 20, or 30 years and $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.
+Discover Home Loans offers low fixed rates on home equity loans with terms of 10, 15, 20, or 30 years and $0 costs due at closing.

-If a home equity loan doesn’t seem like a good fit, you can also tap into your home’s value through home equity lines of credit (HELOCs).
+If a home equity loan doesn’t seem like a good fit, you can also tap into your home’s equity through a home equity line of credit (HELOCs).
 Like home equity loans, HELOCs allow you to borrow based on your home equity, with your house as collateral.
 However, some key factors set them apart.
 HELOCs provide revolving credit, so you can withdraw from the HELOC as needed during a set withdrawal period instead of borrowing one lump sum.

-Interest rates also work differently between the two types of loans.
-Home equity loans have fixed interest rates, meaning your monthly payments remain the same throughout the repayment period.
-HELOCs have variable interest rates, so you could owe more over time than anticipated.
+Interest rates also work differently between these two types of loans.
+Home equity loans typically have fixed interest rates, meaning monthly principal and interest payments remain consistent throughout the repayment period.
+HELOCs typically have variable interest rates that can change over time.

 Learn More: Home equity loan vs Home equity line of credit (HELOC)